HHS investigating allegations of sexual abuse of migrants at Texas facility

 “His claims will be looked into and investigated by the Department of Health and Human Services,” White House press secretary Jen Psaki said at the daily briefing.
 “Currently, we have no basis for his call to shut down the San Antonio Freeman Coliseum as an intake site, but we, of course, take these allegations seriously, and they will be investigated,” she said.

-Mr. Abbott has been a vocal critic of the Biden administration’s approach to immigration, and this week he revealed the allegations of abuse at a press conference outside the Freeman Coliseum.
+Mr. Abbott has been a vocal critic of the Biden administration’s approach to immigration.
+This week he revealed the allegations of abuse at a press conference outside the Freeman Coliseum, and directed the Texas Department of Public Safety and the Texas Rangers to investigate the allegations.

-“The Biden administration is now presiding over the abuse of children,” Mr. Abbott said, according to local news reports.

-“To end this abuse, the Biden administration must shut down this facility, and the children in this facility should be moved to other facilities where the federal government has enough space, personnel and resources to ensure their safety,” he said.
+Mr. Abbott on Friday sent a letter to Vice President Kamala Harris once again urging the administration to “close this facility and move these children to federally run facilities where the federal government has the space, personnel, and resources to ensure their safety.”

+“The State of Texas previously warned about overcrowded conditions at these facilities, and now those conditions have led to allegations of child abuse and neglect,” Mr. Abbott said.
+“Our repeated warnings and questions have gone ignored by President Biden, yourself and Department of Homeland Security Secretary Mayorkas.”

+“These problems are a direct result of the Biden administration’s refusal to secure the border and its failure to plan for the fallout of open border policies,” he said.

 Sign up for Daily Newsletters